Stock Valuation and Financial Metrics Guide

 Operating Margin

-Profitability after core operating expenses.
-Shows business model discipline before financing and taxes.
+Measures profitability after core operating expenses, showing business model discipline before financing costs and taxes.

 Formula: Operating Income / Revenue